 On initial arrival in a city, the KitKat flavours in the train station kiosk can even serve as a preliminary signpost and jumping-off point for delving deeper into local cuisine highlights.

-I used to be fond of a KitKat back in the day when eating sugar was allowed, and it was with a renewed childlike enthusiasm that I became mildly obsessional about sniffing out the different flavours available in each area of Japan I visited.
-Which is why you’ll be getting several more posts from me on this subject, along with my tasting notes – someone had to do it!
+I used to be fond of a KitKat (back in the day when eating sugar was allowed!).
+And so it was with a renewed childlike enthusiasm that I became mildly obsessional about sniffing out the different flavours available in each area of Japan I visited.

 How did KitKats become a Japanese phenomenon?